Special thanks to our Inventory Management Specialist Shea Meyer for her contributions to this article.

 2. Automate multi-channel inventory

 Automation helps immensely when you’re selling on multiple platforms and marketplaces.
-When you have two-way sync with those multiple platforms, you reduce the risk of inaccurate quantities reflected on those channels.
+When you have inventory management with multiple platforms, you reduce the risk of inaccurate quantities reflected on those channels.
 This is not only important for your internal processes, but is a major customer service consideration.
 Many consumers barely have patience for shipping turnaround times, let alone waiting for an item to be in stock again.

 3. Set low stock thresholds and alerts